CSIS-iLab/csismag_wp/README.md

 ### CI/CD

-TravisCI will automatically run when pull requests are submitted.
-If successful:
+GitHub Actions will automatically build & deploy the theme to the Development environment on WPE based on the settings specified in the deployment workflow.

-- Pull requests into `development` will be deployed to the [WP Engine Development Environment](https://csismagdev.wpengine.com/).
-The Development environment should be used to demo new features to programs.
-Once approved, a pull request should be submitted to `main`.
+- The `WPE_ENVIRONMENT_NAME: ${{ secrets.WPENGINE_DEV_ENV_NAME }}` setting will be deployed to the WP Engine Development Environment.
+The Development environment should be used to demo new features.
+All changes made to the `main` branch will be automatically deployed the Development environment.

-- Pull requests in `main` will be deployed to the [WP Engine Staging Environment](http://csismagstaging.wpengine.com/).
-The Staging environment should be used as a launchpad to add new features to Production.

 ### See More Commands